 And before the project was completed, a major new (and power-hungry) science complex was being designed and built in the dark sector--something that I had not been aware of when I did the original power projections.
 So...the engines ended up being "souped up" with bigger turbos and other stuff I'd opted not to buy, so as to provide power to all of those buildings on the other side of the runway that no one had thought of in 1988 when we started this project.
-There is a 4160v distribution system to the dark sector, 480v won't make it that far.
+There was a 4160 volt distribution system to the dark sector, as 480 wouldn't make it that far.
 And the proliferation of manual transfer switches was moved to the substation building #67 in the dome where we used to park the Trackmaster.
 And then there were the wet silencers that were needed to provide heat for the original Rodriguez well.
 Along with coordinator Mike Patterson, ASA mechanical engineer (and 1994 sm) Janet Phillips, Chris Rock, and our 1977 w/o Bill Koleto was heavily involved in making all this stuff happen successfully.

 On the right is another look with a bit more of the engine and a bit less of me.
 The late 90s winterovers Joel and Robert have better pictures of this place as it was finished, but the neatest ones I've seen are in the video that Caterpillar used in a CNN ad for a few years in the mid '90's.